menu

 Overview

 Albany is a very small village located in the state of Wisconsin.
-With a population of 1,077 people and just one neighborhood, Albany is the 374th largest community in Wisconsin.
-Much of the housing stock in Albany was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 1,074 people and just one neighborhood, Albany is the 374th largest community in Wisconsin.
+Albany has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Albany is generally considered to be a blue-collar town.
-46.76% of the Albany workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Albany is a village of sales and office workers, construction workers and builders, and transportation and shipping workers.
-There are especially a lot of people living in Albany who work in office and administrative support (18.30%), sales jobs (5.49%), and teaching (4.99%).
+Albany is a blue-collar town, with 44.37% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Albany is a village of sales and office workers, construction workers and builders, and professionals.
+There are especially a lot of people living in Albany who work in office and administrative support (17.24%), sales jobs (7.68%), and management occupations (5.80%).

 Setting & Lifestyle